Guscoder/Guscoder/README.md

 ### Hello World 👋
 I am a Software Engineer and Web Application Developer.
--Working on multiple applications using JavaScript, React, Nodejs, Express.js, Go, PostgreSQL, MongoDB, Firebase and HTML/CSS.
+I have worked on many applications using JavaScript, React, Nodejs, Express.js, Go, PostgreSQL, MongoDB, Firebase and HTML/CSS.
 <br>

 ## Connect with me